 The more features of your bike you can adjust, the more comfortable it is going to be.
 At the very minimum, you should be able to adjust the seat of your bike up and down, to be as far from or near to the pedals as you would like.
-More advanced bikes also allow you to move the seat forward and backward – this can be great if you have a more sensitive back and don’t want to have to bend over to reach the handles.
+More advanced bikes like the Octane AirdyneX Air Bike allow you to move the seat forward and backward – this benefits you if you suffer from a sensitive back and don’t want to have to bend over to reach the handles.

 Tracking and Monitoring?

 All of the bikes we reviewed on this list have digital screens to track your progress as you are biking.
 Cheaper, less technical bikes will allow you to monitor time and speed in RPM, and sometimes calories burnt.
 More technical bikes can track more features – the ability to measure your heart rate as you bike can be great for interval training.

 If you are on a strict weight loss or training plan and want to keep track of your progress as much as possible, you might want to look out for a bike that can connect to your phone with Bluetooth, so that you can use an appropriate app to store and log all of the data the bike records.